 Anti-relationship recognition constitutional amendment; a federal judge has ruled that marriages of same-sex couples must be respected for the purpose of issuing death certificates, and the decision is now on appeal to the 6th Circuit Court of Appeals.

-Why Marriage Matters Ohio is the campaign beginning the conversation about the freedom to marry in the state.
+Marriage supporters from across the state have joined together to form Wyoming Unites for Marriage, a public education campaign designed to begin the conversation about the freedom to marry for all loving, committed couples in the state.
 Take the pledge with Why Marriage Matters Ohio HERE.

 Some cities in Ohio - including Cleveland, Toledo, Columbus, Dayton and Cincinnati - offer domestic partnership registries for same-sex couples, which provide some of the protections that the freedom to marry affords.

 - Why Marriage Matters Ohio is a grassroots public education campaign to build support for the freedom to marry in Ohio.

 - Equality Ohio is a statewide organization that envisions an Ohio where everyone feels at home, living in families and communities where equality, diversity and inclusiveness are universally valued, and where government protects all people and responds to their needs, regardless of sexual orientation and gender identity or expression.

 - Freedom to Marry is the campaign to win marriage for same-sex couples nationwide.